Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Conclusions

 \section{Conclusions}

 We outline a detailed framework for analyzing the detection sensitivity of EPRV exoplanet surveys and we use this to assess the efficacy of various survey strategies in the correlated noise dominated regime.
-By using Fisher information analysis to quantify the impact of intrinsic stellar variability on exoplanet detection we can capture these correlated noise contributions with GPs and we circumvent the need to synthesize and fit RV time series measurements.
+By using Fisher information analysis to quantify the impact of intrinsic stellar variability on exoplanet detection we can capture these correlated noise contributions with GPs and we show that this method accurately reproduces the results of injection and recovery tests of synthesized RV time series measurements.

 We describe the design and execution of several tests with which we isolate and assess the impact of sources of noise on different timescales.
-From our simulations of survey schedules with different intra-night visit distributions, we show that: \begin{itemize} \item distributed multi-visit strategies outperform single-visit strategies across all nightly time costs in the presence of granulation alone, but this advantage is reversed for oscillations \item in the oscillations-only case, one can achieve higher precision for visits shorter than $\lesssim20$ minutes by sampling the oscillation signal with a sequence of consecutive exposures instead of averaging over the signal with a single continuous exposure \item in the presence of correlated noise from oscillations and granulation together, single-visit strategies are generally preferred \item when we account for photon noise, multi-visit strategies are more heavily penalized by the precision loss incurred by overhead costs \end{itemize} Analogous survey schedule simulations are used to test the performance of different distributions of observations across an observing season, and we find that: \begin{itemize} \item dense, high-cadence observing strategies are preferred when rotationally modulated stellar activity signals are best represented by a Matern-5/2 kernel with a relatively short correlation length \item sparser observing strategies that maximize the seasonal observing baseline are preferred when these same signals are represented by a quasiperiodic kernel with a correlation length on par with the Solar rotation period \end{itemize}
+From our simulations of survey schedules with different intra-night visit distributions, we show that: \begin{itemize} \item distributed multi-visit strategies outperform single-visit strategies across all nightly time costs in the presence of granulation alone, but this advantage is reversed for oscillations \item in the oscillations-only case, one can achieve higher precision for visits shorter than $\lesssim20$ minutes by sampling the oscillation signal with a sequence of consecutive exposures instead of averaging over the signal with a single continuous exposure \item in the presence of correlated noise from oscillations and granulation together, single-visit strategies are generally preferred \item when we account for photon noise, multi-visit strategies are more heavily penalized by the precision loss incurred by overhead costs \end{itemize} Analogous survey schedule simulations are used to test the performance of different distributions of observations across an observing season, and we find that: \begin{itemize} \item dense, high-cadence observing strategies are preferred when rotationally modulated stellar activity signals are best represented by a Mat\'ern-5/2 kernel with a relatively short correlation length \item sparser observing strategies that maximize the seasonal observing baseline are preferred when these same signals are represented by a quasiperiodic kernel with a correlation length on par with the Solar rotation period \end{itemize}